JayrajsinhB/SweetShopManagementSystem/README.md

 📌 Note
 All features are implemented in Python with no external dependencies.
 Feel free to clone, run, test, and review the commit history.

----

-If you want, I can generate the final README.md file content so you can directly copy-paste.